auditions

 We’re always looking for talented, professional performers to help us produce adventurous theatre.
 We work with both Equity and non-Equity actors, and we cast locally, as well as around the country.
 If you’re interested in performing on our stage, stay tuned to this page for audition opportunities.

-SEEKS AEA & NON-AEA ACTORS FOR:
+AMPHIBIAN STAGE PRODUCTIONS SEEKS AEA & NON-AEA ACTORS FOR:

 Contract: AEA SPT 3 / non AEA